The anomaly of the CMB power with the latest Planck data: Planck Datasets

-We apply the Planck confidence mask to the temperature maps, while we use a combination of the polarisation confidence mask and the $40\%$ galactic sky mask, provided by Planck, for the polarisation maps.
-Figure \ref{fig:TQU_masks} shows the T (left) and P (right) masks at resolution $N_{side}=16$ which leave uncovered the $71.4\%$ and $34.7\%$ of the sky, respectively.
-These masks are obtained applying to the full resolution masks \footnote{The masks at resolution $N_{side}=2048$ are available from the Planck Legacy Archive (PLA).} the same downgrading procedure used with the CMB maps and setting a threshold of 0.8 \footnote{All the pixels with a value below the threshold are set to 0, while the remaining ones are set to 1}.
-Note that the choice of a larger mask for the polarisation maps is motivated by the fact that using the confidence mask we obtained significant differences in the EE data spectra between different pipelines, most likely due to the impact of the foreground residuals.
-However, as it is possible to note in the following from Figures \ref{fig:PR3_spectra} and \ref{fig:PR4_spectra}, this is not the case if we use the mask in Figure \ref{fig:TQU_masks}.
-In Figure \ref{fig:sevem_maps} it is displayed the {\tt sevem} maps at resolution $N_{side}=16$ for both Planck releases.
+The \textit{Planck} confidence mask is applied to the temperature maps, while a combination of the polarisation confidence mask and the $40\%$ galactic sky mask, provided by Planck, is used for the polarisation maps.
+Figure \ref{fig:TQU_masks} shows the T (left) and P (right) masks at resolution $\mathrm{N_{side}}=16$ which leave uncovered the $71.4\%$ and $34.7\%$ of the sky, respectively.
+These masks are derived from the full resolution masks \footnote{The masks at resolution $\mathrm{N_{side}}=2048$ are available from the \textit{Planck} Legacy Archive (PLA).} by applying the same downgrading procedure used with the CMB maps and setting a threshold of 0.8 \footnote{All the pixels with a value below the threshold are set to 0, while the remaining ones are set to 1}.
+It should be noted that the larger mask employed for the polarisation maps is motivated by the observation that using the confidence mask we obtained significant differences in the EE data spectra between different pipelines, which is likely due to the impact of the foreground residuals.
+However, as can be observed in Figures \ref{fig:PR3_spectra} and \ref{fig:PR4_spectra}, this is not the case when the mask in Figure \ref{fig:TQU_masks} is used.
+Figure \ref{fig:sevem_maps} displays the {\tt SEVEM} maps at resolution $\mathrm{N_{side}}=16$ for both \textit{Planck} releases.